civicrm/civicrm-sysadmin-guide/docs/customize/settings.md

 Further information about settings is on [Settings Reference](https://wiki.civicrm.org/confluence/display/CRMDOC/Settings+Reference)

-## Discussion: Use Copied Databases by Overriding Server Directory and URL Settings
+## Use Copied Databases by Overriding Server Directory and URL Settings

 Some organizations run separate copies of CiviCRM for "production" ("live"), "testing", and/or "development."
 For example, if a developer wants to test a new feature, he might copy the database from the production system to the development system where he can safely test without interrupting normal users.
 Most of the settings should be copied exactly from production to development, but some server-specific settings – like the directory and URL settings – will always be different in production and development.